De Sitter-invariant approach to cosmology: De Sitter-invariant general relativity

-According to the field equation~\eqref{NewEinstein2}, any source field in locally-de Sitter spacetimes gives rise to both an energy-momentum and a proper conformal current.
-The energy-momentum current $T^{\mu \nu}$ keeps its role as the source of general relativity's dynamic curvature, whereas the proper conformal current $K^{\mu \nu}$ shows up as the source of the kinematic curvature of the local de Sitter spacetime~\cite{SourceLambda}.
-Taking the trace of Eq.~\eqref{NewEinstein2} and identifying $\hat{G}^\mu{}_\mu = - \Lambda$, it becomes
+According to this equation, in spacetimes that reduce locally to de Sitter, any source gives rise to an energy momentum and a proper conformal current.
+The energy-momentum current $T^{\mu \nu}$ keeps its role as the source of general relativity's dynamic curvature.
+In contrast, the proper conformal current $K^{\mu \nu}$ appears as the source of the kinematic curvature of the local de Sitter spacetime~\cite{SourceLambda}.

-To obtain an isolated expression for $\Lambda$, we consider the particular case the source energy-momentum tensor is traceless:~$T^\mu{}_\mu=0$.
-In this case, the gravitational scalar curvature vanishes, $R=0$, and the field equation assumes the form

-Besides the dynamic curvature representing the gravitational field, the de Sitter-invariant general relativity creates a local non-gravitational homogeneous spacetime, whose sectional curvature represents the cosmological term $\Lambda$.
-The value of $\Lambda$ is determined by the trace of the proper conformal current of ordinary matter.